All Countries in the World

-Haryana, a landlocked state in Northern India, formerly part of of East Punjab (until 1 November 1966), the Yamuna river forms its border with Uttar Pradesh, Haryana surrounds the National Capital Territory of Delhi on three sides, the state covers an area of 44,200 km².
-Haryana's economy is based on agriculture and manufacturing industries.
-25,3 million people live in Haryana, capital city is Chandigarh, which is also the capital of neighboring Punjab state, largest city is Faridabad, Gurugram (Gurgaon), a city in the National Capital Region is a leading financial and industrial hub.
+Haryana is a landlocked state in Northern India.
+Formerly part of East Punjab (until 1 November 1966), the Yamuna river defines its border with Uttar Pradesh.
+Haryana surrounds the National Capital Territory of Delhi on three sides.
+The state covers an area of 44,200 km².
+Haryana's economy is predominantly based on agriculture and manufacturing industries.
+27 million people live in Haryana.
+Capital city is Chandigarh, which is also the capital of neighboring Punjab state.
+Haryana's largest city is Faridabad.
+Gurugram (Gurgaon), a satellite city of Delhi in the National Capital Region, is a leading financial and industrial hub.
 Spoken languages are Hindi (87%) and Punjabi (10%).
 Hinduism (87%) is the main religion followed by Islam (7%).

 Himachal Pradesh is a mountainous landlocked state in North India, dominated by the Great Himalayas in north, it shares a border with Tibet Autonomous Region in east.
 The state covers an area of 55,673 km², Himachal Pradesh is a multireligious and multilingual state with a population of 6.8 million people.
 Capital city is Shimla, one of India’s largest and most famous hill stations.
 Some of the most commonly spoken languages in Himachal are Hindi and Pahari with its many dialects.
 Hinduism (96%) is the main religion.